 Protecting the marine reserve

-GCT is currently involved in several marine conservation projects working to preserve the pristine waters of the Galapagos: the Galapagos Bullhead Shark Project, the Galapagos Whale Shark Project, and Threatened Seabird Surveys.
+GCT is currently involved in several marine conservation projects working to preserve the pristine waters of the Galapagos including the Galapagos Bullhead Shark Project and the Galapagos Whale Shark Project.
 These studies will collect and analyse data which will help to inform management decisions.
 All three of these projects are incredibly important for the survival and protection of the marine life surrounding Galapagos, as well as the rest of the world.